jitbit/HtmlSanitizer/README.md

 ## Schemas allowed by default

-`http:, https:, data:, mailto:`
+`http:, https:, data:, m-files:, file:, ftp:, mailto:, pw:`

 (allowed in 'src', 'href' and similar "uri-attributes".
 To clean up stuff like `<a href='javascript:alert()'></a>`)

 ## Configuring

-Allowed tags, attributes and styles are listed in `AllowedTags`, `AllowedAttributes` and `AllowedCssStyles` public properties.
+Allowed tags, attributes, schemas and styles are listed in `AllowedTags`, `AllowedAttributes`, `AllowedSchemas` and `AllowedCssStyles` public properties.
 To disallow a tag remove it from the dictionary like this:

 ```javascript
 delete HtmlSanitizer.AllowedTags['TABLE']; //mind the uppercase